 Lena Mary Calhoun Horne was born in Bedford-Stuyvesant, New York, United States, on June 30, 1917, was an American singer and actress.
 Young Lena Horne first started performing as singer and dancer in Cotton Club in Harlem (1933), at the age of sixteen.
 She made her first screen appearance in musical short Cab Calloway's Jitterbug Party (1935) as a dancer.
 She made her big screen debut in musical film The Duke Is Tops (1938) in role as Ethel Andrews.
 She got her television debut in CBS panel game show What's My Line?
 (2018) as Mystery Guest.
-Lena's breakthrough performance came as Selina Rogers in musical film Stormy Weather (1943).
+Lena breakthrough performance came as Selina Rogers in musical film Stormy Weather (1943).
 She made her recording debut with Sissle (1936), singing "That's What Love Did to Me" and "I Take to You".
 She landed her Broadway debut in a play "Dance with Your Gods" (1934) in role as A Quadronne Girl, at Lena Horne Theater (originally Mansfield Theater).

-How tall was Lena Horne and what was her weight?
-Lena Horne's height was 5' 5" іn fееt аnd іnсhеѕ or 165 іn cеntіmеtrеѕ, her weight was 119 іn pоunds or 54 іn kіlоgrаmѕ.
-Lena Horne body measurements was bust-waist-hip 34-24-34 in inches or 86.5-61-86.5 in cеntіmеtrеѕ, her bra size was 34C with cup size C.
+Lena Horne height was 5' 5" іn fееt аnd іnсhеѕ or 165 іn cеntіmеtrеѕ, her weight was 119 іn pоunds or 54 іn kіlоgrаmѕ.
+Her body measurements was bust-waist-hip 34-24-34 in inches or 86.5-61-86.5 in cеntіmеtrеѕ, her bra size was 34C with cup size C.

 Lena Horne